-(3) It is important to enact The Great First Eight Principles for Observation and Assessment when administering this (and any) assessment.
 Rapid, systematic assessments in Great First Eight Kindergarten include any assessments the school must administer due to state mandates as well as systematic formative assessments developed by Great First Eight.
 The Great First Eight assessments are administered at various points throughout the year for the purpose of informing instruction.

-The Great First Eight rapid systematic assessments are very carefully aligned to our curriculum.
+The Great First Eight rapid, systematic assessments are very carefully aligned to our curriculum.
 For example, we only test children's ability to read and spell words with phoneme-grapheme relationships that we have explicitly taught.
-This alignment is uncommon in U.S. assessment and crucial to achieving equity and effectiveness in assessment.
+This alignment is uncommon in U.S. assessment and crucial for achieving equity and effectiveness in assessment.